Desertion: Problems in Soviet army structure and living standards

 The structure of the Soviet army, in comparison to the mujahideen, set the Soviets at a serious fighting disadvantage.
 While the mujahideen structure was based on kinship and social cohesion, the Soviet army was bureaucratic.
 Because of this, mujahideen could significantly weaken the Soviet army by the elimination of a field commander or officer.
 Resistance forces were locally based, more ready to address and mobilize the Afghan population for support.
 The Soviet army was centrally organized; its regime structure emphasized rank and position, paying less attention to the well-being and effectiveness of its army.

 The initial Soviet plan relied on Afghan troops' support in the mountainous regions of Afghanistan.
 The majority of the Afghan army support crumbled easily as forces lacked strong ideological support for Communism from the beginning.

 The Afghan army, comprising 100,000 men before 1978, was reduced to 15,000 within the first year of the Soviet invasion.
 Of the Afghan troops that remained, many were considered untrustworthy to Soviet troops.
 Afghans that deserted often took artillery with them, supplying the mujahideen.
 Soviet troops, to fill Afghan soldiers' place, were pushed into mountainous tribal regions of the East.
-Soviet tanks and modern warfare was ineffective in the rural, mountainous regions of Afghanistan.
+Soviet tanks and modern warfare were ineffective in the rural, mountainous regions of Afghanistan.
 Mujahideen tactics of ambush prevented Soviets from developing successful counterattacks.

 In 1980, the Soviet army began to rely on smaller and more cohesive units, a response to mirror mujahideen tactics.
 A decrease in unit size, while solving organizational issues, promoted field leaders to head more violent and aggressive missions, promoting Soviet desertion.
 Often, small forces would engage in rapes, looting, and general violence beyond what higher ranks ordered, increasing negative sanctions in undesirable locations.

 Within the Soviet army, serious drug and alcohol problems significantly reduced the effectiveness of soldiers.
 Resources became further depleted as soldiers pushed into the mountains; drugs were rampantly abused and available, often supplied by Afghans.
 Supplies of heating fuel, wood, and food ran low at bases.
 Soviet soldiers often resorted to trading weapons and ammunition in exchange for drugs or food.
 As morale decreased and infections of hepatitis and typhus spread, soldiers became further disheartened.